UK savings statistics 2025

 According to the UK Strategy for Financial Wellbeing, there are 11.1 million adults across the country who fall into one of these two categories.
 This equates to over half (56%) of all working-age adults in the UK, and 61% of the total adult population, who are classed as inadequate savers.

 The national target is to encourage two million more people to save regularly by 2030.
+Other aims of the strategy include:

-How much should people save?
+How much of your salary should you save?

 Managing your savings is a highly personalised process.
-How much you save will depend on the specific reason for saving and the associated time frame.
+How much you save will depend on the specific reason for saving and the associated time frame

 • Less than a year - can be used to target a holiday, buy a specific gift, or pay one-off, larger bills (e.g. car insurance).

-• Less than a decade - might be to cover the cost of large expenditures, such as making a downpayment on a house or replacing something significant that breaks (e.g. a boiler).
+• Less than a decade - might be to cover the cost of large expenditures, such as making a down payment on a house or replacing something significant that breaks (e.g. a boiler).

 • Lifetime - putting money away for retirement through a lifetime ISA account, for example.